Hennepin County, Minnesota: Key staff

+Public safety

 County Sheriff

-The Hennepin County Sheriff manages the county jail, patrols waterways, provides security for the District Court, handles home foreclosures, participates in homeland security activities and in law enforcement, and by state law is responsible for handling applications for permits to carry a firearm for residents of Hennepin County.
-The current County Sheriff is Dawanna Witt, who was elected in 2022.
+The Hennepin County Sheriff manages the county jail, patrols waterways, provides security for the District Court, handles home foreclosures, participates in homeland security activities and in law enforcement, and by state law is responsible for handling applications for permits to carry a firearm for county residents.
+The current county sheriff is Dawanna Witt, who was elected in 2022.

+Medical examiner's office

+The Hennepin County Medical Examiner's office is responsible for investigating all unexpected deaths in Hennepin County as well as neighboring Dakota and Scott counties.
+The office determines who and why a person died, which may lead to criminal charges being filed by prosecutors.
+Upon request, the office may provide services for other jurisdictions.

 County Attorney

 The Hennepin County Attorney sets policies and priorities for prosecuting criminal cases, oversees child protection and child support cases, and provides legal advice and representation to county government.
 The current County Attorney is Mary Moriarty, who was elected in 2022.